 The rescue image contains a compressed Linux boot kernel.
 It is used for both floppy disk booting (when transferred to a floppy) and as the source for the Linux kernel when the kernel is being installed on your machine.
 The kernel binary linux.bin is an uncompressed binary kernel.
-It is used when booting the installer from the hard disk or CD-ROM, and is not needed for floppy installer booting.
+It is used when booting the installer from the hard disk or CD-ROM, and is not needed

-Refer to 'Creating Floppies from Disk Images' on the next page for important information on properly creating floppy disks from floppy images.
+Refer to 'Creating Floppies from Disk Images' on the current page for important information on properly creating floppy disks from floppy images.